 Sylvia Kawera, National University of Rwanda BA graduate 2012, Biology

-While completing her bachelors degree Sylvia conducted research to better understand the effects forest buffer zones have on the abundance and diversity of dung beetles within Nyungwe National Park.
-She later participated on a ten month research project focused on the conservation of chimpanzee habitat within the park.
+While completing her bachelors degree Sylvia conducted research under the supervision of Prof Kaplin to better understand the effects forest buffer zones have on the abundance and diversity of dung beetles within Nyungwe National Park.
+She later participated on a ten month research project focused on the conservation of chimpanzee habitat within the park headed by Prof Kaplin.
 Sylvia is currently working at the Center for Excellence for Biodiversity in Rwanda and hoping to begin a master degree soon.

 Robin Martino, Current Antioch University New England PhD candidate, Environmental Studies

-Robin is a current PhD candidate studying environmental studies and is conducting research in Nyungwe National Park’s buffer zones.
+Robin is a current PhD candidate in the Environmental Studies Dept, and is conducting research in Nyungwe National Park’s buffer zones.
 Her research looks at how different land uses in the buffer zone influences seed dispersal of large seeded trees.
 Results from this research will contribute to the development of a holistic protected buffer zone management approach that considers the ecological integrity of the protected area in addition to economic benefits of land use in the surrounding matrix.

 In addition to her research Robin has also been involved with the University of Rwanda since April 2008 by serving as a guest lecturer and interacting with undergraduate students within the biology department.
 In 2012 she helped set up a field team and field work logistics for data collection on chimpanzee forest use for a U.S. Fish and Wildlife Service Great Ape Conservation Fund Grant.